CourseraGit70/urban-enigma/readme-camwang.md

 - Have the Heroku server running

 Stretch #3:
--Created three sample games and had them implemented with Megan -Changed from using Three.js to Phaser
+- Created three sample games and had them implemented with Megan
+- Changed from using Three.js to Phaser
--Heroku not working how we want for email server rethinking using domain name and redirect with Greg
+- Heroku not working how we want for email server rethinking using domain name and redirect with Greg

 Notes:
 All goals of Stretch #1 were accomplished.
 I have a Heroku account and have begun looking at using Heroku for SMTP.
 I also setup a Node.js webpage that is a basic Hello World! for now.